Money is a virtual fuel that the modern world uses to facilitate most processes in The Game of Life.

 Once you have found (by easy testing) a hard to understand but easy to do, profitable activity, money is solved.
 Now test every possible variation so you can also have the most fun.

 There are so many ways to do anything.
-It’s more fun when you turn it into a challange, when you do it with loved ones, when you use it to also help people, when you teach and share success.
+It’s more fun when you turn it into a challenge, when you do it with loved ones, when you use it to also help people, when you teach and share success.
 Have fun!
 Money gives freedom, enjoy it 🙂

 It’s perfectly possible that your easy-to-do, hard-to-understand, fun activity will eventually dry up as an income source.
 The economy changes and constantly opens and shuts doors.
 So when you find a good niche, don’t hesitate.
 Take what you can get and turn it into our favorite: a big chunk of easy money.
 When you’re profitable but scaling options are no longer visible, search for another niche to add to your activities.
 It will likely be on the same foundation, so half your work is already done.